micha1805/BeCodeChallenges/BeCodeSEO_Challenge_README.md

 In this small challenge you will learn the basics of SEO, Seach Engine Optimization.
 SEO consists in optimizing the content of your webpages such that their ranking in search engines is the best possible.

+To be good at SEO you need to understand how it works and how to check the quality of your work, for the latter there are a lot of tools available.

 The challenge will be structured the following:
-- day 1: Document yourself on SEO.
-In the afternoon make a single online webpage with content of your choice, and with free tools try to see what search engines see when they read your page.
-After that try Google Lightouse to analyse your webpage.
+- day 1: The morning will be dedicated to documentation on the subject, read everything, find tutos etc. In the afternoon you'll be asked to make a single online webpage with content of your choice (a blog page, an article, a fake e-commerce product, whatever, it just needs to have some clear content), then with free tools analyse what search engines see when they read your page.
+At least try Google Lightouse to analyse your webpage.
 - day 2: Optimize the content of your single webpage.
 Analyse it with SEO tools of your choice.
 Discover Google Search Console and Google analytics and use it on your webpage.

 ## SEO tools